A Product Model: Amazon Kindle eReader OOBE

 Which meant Development was unblocked.

 These were all common, well-understood interactions with plenty of existing online examples that could serve as the basis for scoping and backend integration.
 Development could implement all of these use cases without the need for final screen designs.
-Development could create the necessary screens and use functional placeholder elements (e.g. text fields which could accept data, buttons to submit, approve, or cancel a process, etc.).
+Development could create the necessary screens and use functional placeholder elements (e.g. text fields which could accept data, buttons to submit, approve, or cancel a process, etc.) without worrying about pixel-perfect layout, exact labels and terminology, or instructional graphics.

 Design worked with Product Management and Development to identify the specific steps and requirements of the new ODAC process.
-Instead of delivering screens, Design repeatedly updated the OOBE product model to document decisions and detailed requirements.
-This was faster and still provided Development with all the information they required to complete work on ODAC.
+Instead of delivering screens, Design repeatedly updated the OOBE product model to document decisions and requirements.
+This was faster and still provided Development with all the information they required to create a working ODAC process.

 The product team identified five key steps in the ODAC process.